White Sox vs. Tigers Player Props Betting Odds

 |0

-- Baez has picked up at least one hit in three straight games.
-During his last five outings he is hitting .261 with a double, a walk and four RBI.
+- Torkelson has picked up at least one hit in two straight games.
+During his last five outings he is batting .263 with a double, six walks and two RBI.

 |Opponent